top of page

 Completed build #229 - December 2019 using the 1/48th scale Monogram #5805 kit.

-Feel free to ask any questions or comment on the build - Keep on building what you want, how you want and enjoy the build - Cheers
+Feel free to ask any questions or comment on the article - Keep on building what you want, how you want and enjoy the process - Cheers

 Recent Posts